Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Duration: 60 minutes

-You have two pieces of hardware in front of you: a GL.iNet Mango (GL-MT300N-V2) running OpenWrt on a 16MB NOR flash chip, and a VS Code devcontainer running the same OpenWrt 23.05.3 userland on your laptop.
-By the end of this lab you will have SSH’d into both, attached a serial console to the Mango, and exercised both software-level (failsafe) and bootloader-level (u-boot_mod HTTP) recovery paths.
+You have a GL.iNet Mango (GL-MT300N-V2) running OpenWrt on a 16 MB NOR flash chip in front of you, and a VS Code Dev Container (or Codespace) hosting the engagement platform: a Debian operator console with an OpenWrt 23.05.3 rootfs available as a sibling container.
+By the end of this lab you will have SSH’d into the Mango, exec’d into the OpenWrt sibling, attached a serial console to the Mango, and exercised both software-level (failsafe) and bootloader-level (u-boot_mod HTTP) recovery paths.

 The core lesson: you can break OpenWrt and recover it.
-Failsafe mode, U-Boot HTTP recovery (u-boot_mod), and serial console are not emergency last resorts — they are normal tools.
+Failsafe mode, U-Boot HTTP recovery (u-boot_mod), and serial console are not emergency last resorts.
+They are normal tools.
 Practice them before you need them.

 Order matters here.
 Serial console is set up in Step 3, before the recovery exercises in Steps 6 and 7.
 Both recovery exercises rely on serial being attached.
 Do not skip ahead.